smorad/um_cisc_7026/lecture_03_neural_networks.typ

 #import "common.typ": *
 #import "@preview/pinit:0.2.2": *

-// TODO Swap order of ones in design

 // TODO: Missing x^2 term when we show polynomial+multivariate example (not 2^3, should be 3^2 + 1)

 // For students: you may want to change this to true